-How does the timing of onset of T1DM in childhood, and the timing of diagnosis, affect an individual’s development and disease outcomes in later years?
+How does the timing of onset of type 1 diabetes in childhood, and the timing of diagnosis, affect an individual’s development and disease outcomes in later years?
 Specifically, does diabetes that begins before puberty have a different course than diabetes that begins during puberty?

 The Diabetes IN development (DINO) study was set up to provide some answers to these questions.
 Its longitudinal study design will allow the researchers, including Diabeter staff, to track different developmental trajectories (biological, psychosocial, and cognitive) as well as related factors such as family functioning and parental well-being.